LewisCM14/allotment/CONTRIBUTING.md

 1. Copy the `settings.template.yml` to `backend/app` folder and rename to `settings.yml`

-    - _The settings will then want configuring to point at your local Postgres database as well as a GMAIL's SMPT solution._
+    - _The settings will then want configuring to point at your local Postgres database as well as a GMAIL SMPT solution._

     > You can update the `name`, `version` and path for the `log_file` as desired.